Tetris-Duel-Team/Tetris-Duel/README.md

 # Tetris Duel

-A multiplayer Tetris game written in bare metal assembly for Raspberry Pi.
-This project was completed in 3 weeks (amidst exams and normal school work) as an extension to Imperial College London's first year computing project.
+As an experiment on basic game networking in bare metal assembly, we created a multiplayer Tetris game for Raspberry Pi.
+This project was completed in 3 weeks, amidst exams and normal school work, as an extension to Imperial College London's first year computing project.

 Our source code features:

 * 4000 lines of documented ARM assembly code
-* Optimized driver for a **NES controller** connected via GPIO
 * Asynchronous **networking** for two Pis connected via GPIO
+* Optimized driver (60 μs duty cycle) for a single **NES controller**
-* Doubly buffered **rendering** logic for HDMI output
+* Rendering logic for HDMI output with **double buffering**
 * Custom ARMv6 assembler written from scratch in C (released as binary only)

 Watch our game demo here: http://youtu.be/hTqKRdcKZ9k